Prag8855/aab/content/guides/moving-out.md

 ### Sell or donate your things

 Get rid of the things you don't need.
-The best options are [eBay Kleinanzeigen](https://www.ebay-kleinanzeigen.de/) and [Facebook groups](/guides/how-do-i-buy-and-sell-used-things-in-berlin#facebook-groups).
+The best options are [Kleinanzeigen](https://www.ebay-kleinanzeigen.de/) and [Facebook groups](/guides/how-do-i-buy-and-sell-used-things-in-berlin#facebook-groups).

 **[How to buy, sell and donate things ➞](/guides/how-do-i-buy-and-sell-used-things-in-berlin)**